rbrahul/retry/README.md

 ```

 #### Retry failed operations with a deadline of 1 minute and with a random interval of 2 to 10 seconds.
+ RandomBackoff returns a random integer value between lower and upper range.
+And will be considered as the delay in the number of seconds.

+For Example:

+RandomBackoff(2,10) will return a dealy between 2 and 10

 ```golang
     err := retry.Retry(func() bool {